 Can pudding made with almond milk thicken without cornstarch?

-Determined to make my lemon pudding, I found that pudding made with almond milk can thicken without cornstarch.
+Determined to make my lemon pudding, I found that pudding with almond milk can thicken without cornstarch.
 At first, it looked a little bit jiggly.

 I whisked together the lemon pudding mix and almond milk until smooth.
 And no, it didn’t look as thick as I wanted but was creamy and tasted delicious.